A-j-K/aws-ca-stuff/iot/test-device/README.md

 Ensure you [read the getting started guide](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html).

-The purpose and content of the following directories can [can be found here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-dc-install-download.html#iot-dc-install-dc-files).
+The purpose and content of the following directories can be found [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-dc-install-download.html#iot-dc-install-dc-files).
 Ensure you read these documents and setup the directories correctly before attempting to run a container.

 * /root/dc-configs
 * /root/certs